kubernetes-sigs/lws/keps/846-disaggregatedset-slices/README.md

 ### Object Cardinality

-For a DisaggregatedSet with R roles, S slices, and revision hash H in steady state:
+For a DisaggregatedSet with R roles, S slices, and revision hash H when no revision transition is in progress:

 - LWS: exactly one per `(slice, revision, role)`; `S x R` total, all labeled revision H.
 - Pods: `replicas x size` per `(slice, role)`.